 Actions to be taken

-To continue contributing to the studies in ITU-R WP5C to:
+CEPT administrations are encouraged to continue contributing to the studies in ITU-R WP5C to:

-Identify spectrum requirements and future technical developments for FS in bands above 71 GHz.
+Identify spectrum requirements and future technical developments for FS in bands above 71 GHz (i.e. further development of Preliminary draft revision of Report ITU-R F.2107-1).

-review and finalise the Working document towards a preliminary draft new Report ITU-R F.[FS/PASSIVE – 70-80 GHz] - Coexistence between fixed service operating in 71-76/81-86 GHz and 92 – 95GHz andthe passive services
+Review and provide input, consistent with the ECP, to forthcoming ITU-R WP5C (November 2011) to finalise the preliminary draft new Report ITU-R F.[FS/PASSIVE – 70-80 GHz].

-To develop and finalise an appropriate CEPT Position and correspondingECP.

 Relevant information from outside CEPT